tmtsoftware/csw-prototype/apps/README.md

 * containerCmd - a command line application that takes a config file and starts a container with given  HCDs or assemblies.

+* sequencer - A scala REPL shell for working with HCDs and assemblies